Intrivus/Aseductor/README.md

 # Aseprite Compiler
+- I've got the idea of making this script for a long time now as I see lots of people suffering trying to Compile Aseprite like myself.
+It took me a whole week to compile the program myself that's why I wanna help people
-A simple batch script with just copy and paste to compile aseprite automatically so that you can do your work while Aseprite is compiling in the background
+- A simple batch script with just copy and paste to compile aseprite automatically so that you can do your work while Aseprite is compiling in the background

 # Setup
 - Install Visual Studio and dependencies as mentioned in https://github.com/aseprite/aseprite/blob/main/INSTALL.md